mendz/learn-redux-wesbos-cra/README.md

    1. Use [Connected React Router] instead of [react-router-redux] which is deprecated, because we are using _React Router_ v4+.
    2. I used this [basic code example].
    3. Add _store_, _actions_, _reducers_ and connect the App with the store (with the routes).
+9. Changed `src/App.js` to `src/Reduxstagram.js` because:
+   1. To keep the original name.
+   2. To prevent confusion with the `App` component from the original source.

 ---